andreasmuelder/statecharts.online/index.md

 > If you find yourself duplicating similar states just to track a number or flag — it might be time to use a variable instead.

-In the next chapter, we’ll explore how statecharts grow in complexity, and how hierarchy and parallelism help manage that complexity in a clean and scalable way.
+In the next chapter, we'll explore how statecharts grow in complexity, and how hierarchy and parallelism help manage that complexity in a clean and scalable way.

 # Chapter 4: Composite States – Organizing Behavior with Hierarchy

-As your statechart grows, you’ll likely end up with more and more states.
+As your statechart grows, you'll likely end up with more and more states.
 Things can get messy fast — diagrams become hard to read, logic gets harder to follow, and reuse becomes difficult.

 This is where **composite states** come in.
 They let you group related states together into one logical unit and build **hierarchical** statecharts that scale much better as complexity increases.